PrairieLearn/PrairieLearn/docs/question.md

 If a question has more than one of the above options, each of them overrides the one before it.
 Even if options 3 (custom grade function) or 4 (external grader) are used, then it can still be helpful to set a correct answer so that it is shown to students as a sample of what would be accepted.
 If there are multiple correct answers then it's probably a good idea to add a note with [`pl-answer-panel`](elements/#pl-answer-panel-element) that any correct answer would be accepted and the displayed answer is only an example.
 Moreover, if there is no relevant information to display on the correct answer panel (i.e., a question has multiple correct answers and is meant to be attempted until a full score is achieved), then the panel can be hidden by setting `showCorrectAnswer: false` in `info.json`.

-### Custom Question Best Practices
+### Custom grading best practices

-Although custom questions usually don't use the grading functions from individual elements, it is _highly_ recommended that built-in elements are used for student input.
+Although questions with custom grading usually don't use the grading functions from individual elements, it is _highly_ recommended that built-in elements are used for student input, as these elements include helpful parsing and feedback by default.
 Parsed student answers are present in the `data["submitted_answers"]` dictionary.

 Any custom grading function for the whole question should set `data["score"]` as a value between 0.0 and 1.0, which will be the final score for the given question.
 If a custom grading function is only grading a specific part of a question, the grading function should set the corresponding dictionary entry in `data["partial_scores"]` and then recompute the final `data["score"]` value for the whole question.
 Alternatively, if you would prefer not to show score badges for individual parts, you may unset the dictionary entries in `data["partial_scores"]`.

 To set custom feedback, the grading function should set the corresponding entry in the `data["feedback"]` dictionary.
 These feedback entries are passed in when rendering the `question.html`, which can be accessed by using the mustache prefix `{{feedback.}}`.
 See the [above custom question](#Question-server.py) or [this demo question](https://github.com/PrairieLearn/PrairieLearn/tree/master/exampleCourse/questions/demo/custom/gradeFunction) for examples of this.
 Note that the feeback set in the `data["feedback"]` dictionary is meant for use by custom grader code in a `server.py` file, while the feedback set in `data["partial_scores"]` is meant for use by element grader code.

-For generated floating point answers, it's important to round values before displaying them to the student, as this could cause unexpected behavior when students perform calculations.
+For generated floating point answers, it's important to use consistent rounding when displaying numbers to students _and_ when computing the correct answer.
 For example, the following is problematic:

 ```python
 def generate(data):